 Student Conduct Process

-CSU Executive Order 1098 governs the procedures that San José State University follows in student discipline cases and informs Students of their rights and responsibilities when they are alleged to have violated the Student Conduct Code and describes the Conference, Hearing, and Sanctions that may be imposed.
+CSU Executive Order 1098 [pdf] governs the procedures that San José State University follows in student discipline cases and informs students of their rights and responsibilities when they are alleged to have violated the Student Conduct Code [pdf] and describes the Conference, Hearing, and Sanctions that may be imposed.

-This section explains the contents of CSU Executive Order 1098 more thoroughly.
-You may also refer to the Student Conduct Process Flow Chart.
+This section explains the content of CSU Executive Order 1098 more thoroughly.
+You may also refer to the Student Conduct Process Flow Chart [pdf].

 Investigation meetings are between the Student Conduct Administrator and the Student.
 The purpose of the interview is to obtain information from the Student regarding the matter that is being investigated.
-A student is informed of an investigation through the Notice of Investigation (NOI) letter will be sent to Students identified as containing information regarding a matter under investigation.
+All students identified as containing information regarding the matter will be notified via email with the Notice of Investigation (NOI) letter.

 Conferences are facilitated discussions between the Student Conduct Administrator and the Student regarding alleged violations of the Student Conduct Code.
 The Notice of Conference (NOC) letter will be sent to Students when they are alleged to have violated the Student Conduct Code.
 The NOC letter will contain information regarding the alleged Student Conduct Code violations, the factual basis for the charges, and a range of sanctions.